calmsacibis995/tiny-pi/README.md

 # tiny-pi
-A Arch-based distro that runs on a Raspberry Pi
+An Arch-based distro that runs on a Raspberry Pi

 Distro:Arch Linux
 DE:Enlightenment